wannabuh/surgeon-speedrunner/README.md

 ## Features

 ### Improved Timer
-- The in-game timer now shows milliseconds
+- The in-game timer now shows milliseconds.

 ### Fast Restart
 - Press "F" to restart the level at any point.
 This is especially nice to get skip past the death screen.

+### Global Timer
+- Tracks overall time.
+Pauses during level loads.

+### Global Restart
+- Press "P" to restart from the beginning.
+This will reset the global timer.

+### Misc
+- The intro sequence is disabled for faster initial loading.

 ---